 The answers to how you create such characters can only be found within your own imagination.
-We could endlessly list the character traits of the aforementioned iconic television characters and try to come up with some secret formula in creating Emmy-worthy characters, but it’s impossible.
-There is no secret formula and anyone who tells you they have it is trying to sell something.
+We could endlessly list the character traits of the aforementioned iconic television characters and try to come up with some secret formula in creating Emmy-worthy characters, but it's impossible.
+There is no secret formula, and anyone who tells you they have it is trying to sell something.

-A good compass to writing a great character is conflict and flaws.
+An excellent compass to writing a great character is conflict and flaws.
 Conflicted characters with flaws is always a good place to start for a drama series lead.
 For comedies, something unique about them that rubs up against the supporting characters they intermingle with or the world they inhabit (see below) is where you will often find the answer.

 But make no mistake, there's no be all end all approach.
 Just look at what's been done and do it either better, or different.

-And before you raise your hand, yes, a show can certainly center on a cast of intriguing characters.
+And before you raise your hand, yes, a show can undoubtedly center on a cast of intriguing characters.
 Friends, ER, Game of Thrones, Lost, The Walking Dead, The Big Bang Theory, and so many others offered a cast of characters whose dynamics engaged us from episode-to-episode.

 The way to create a cast of hopeful icons is to play with the differences between all of the characters.
-You can do it for comedic results in sitcoms or you can do it for dramatic results in drama or genre.
+You can do it for comedic results in sitcoms, or you can do it for dramatic results in drama or genre.